 Learn how to make the best tuna salad!
 Our recipe is super easy, quick, and tastes fantastic.
-Perfect for salads, snacks, and tuna salad sandwiches.
+Perfect for sandwiches, snacks, or topping your favorite salad!

-My best tuna salad recipe relies on high-quality tuna and a few simple ingredients.
-I love this fresh, healthy salad on a sandwich, in a wrap, or with crackers.
+My favorite tuna salad recipe uses high-quality tuna and simple ingredients for a delicious sandwich, wrap, or cracker topping.
+I’ve made this salad so many times.
+I love this quick, healthy salad on a sandwich, in a wrap, or with crackers.
+One of our readers even said this is “the best tuna salad I have ever come across.”
 It’s the perfect easy lunch!

-I grew up eating tuna salad sandwiches (thanks, Mom!), and they’re still one of my favorites.
-If you’re looking for other easy and tasty salad ideas, check out my recipes for egg salad, herby chicken salad, or avocado egg salad.
+I grew up eating tuna salad sandwiches (thanks, Mom!), and they’re still one of my favorite lunches.
+If you’re looking for other easy and tasty salad ideas, I bet you’ll love our classic egg salad, smashed chickpea salad, and this chicken salad (it’s so good!).

 Key Ingredients